Friedrich Wilhelm von Lindeiner-Wildau: World War II

 Von Lindeiner was imprisoned for two years at the British prisoner of war camp known as the "London Cage".
 He testified during the British SIB investigation concerning the Stalag Luft III murders.
 Allied former prisoners at Stalag Luft III testified that he had followed the Geneva Conventions concerning the treatment of POWs and had won the respect of the senior prisoners.
 He was repatriated in 1947.

 He died in 1963 at the age of 82, less than two months before the film The Great Escape was released.

 Awards

 Friedrich von Lindeiner-Wildau received the Prussian Order of the Crown 4th Class with Swords for the brutal fighting in the German East Africa campaign of 1905–07.
-He was also awarded the Colonial Medal with that bar.
-During World War I he was also awarded the Saxe-Ernestine House Order – Knight 1st Class with Swords (1 May 1918) as Hauptmann and 1st Adjutant of the Government of Riga and the Mouth of the Düna, and the House Order of Hohenzollern Honor Cross 3b with Swords on 5 February 1915.
+He was also awarded the Colonial Commemorative Medal with that medal bar.
+During World War I he was awarded the Saxe-Ernestine House Order – Knight 1st Class with Swords (1 May 1918) as Hauptmann and 1st Adjutant of the Government of Riga and the Mouth of the Düna, and the House Order of Hohenzollern Knight's Cross with Swords on 5 February 1915.
 He was also awarded the Iron Cross First and Second Class.